NephosIntegration/Formula.SimpleAuthServer/README.md

 This can be done by creating your own class that implements the ISimpleAuthServerConfig contract.

-This can be passed as the second parameter to AddSimpleAuthServer.
+This can be passed as a parameter to AddSimpleAuthServer, within ConfigureServices, and UseSimpleAuthServer within Configure.

 ### Demo configuration
 *see SimpleAuthServerConfigDemo.Get() for details*